Axlefublr/axlefublr.github.io/content/how-to-anki.md

 Your reviews that got naturally padded out throughout the days to be balanced, will *no longer* be balanced. \
 So pressing “Reschedule cards on change” puts you between a rock and a hard place, it's simply not worth it.

+It's been more than 2 months after I pressed Reschedule, I'm still eating shit to this day.
+Don't repeat my mistake.

 ## Advanced

 ### Maximum interval